Helping Colours of Redbridge Find Their Creative Voice

 — bell hooks

-Introduction and presentation – I presented how art, mindfulness and storytelling helps us to be our true selves and I shared my own story of burn out and wellbeing
+Introduction and presentation – I presented how art, mindfulness and storytelling help us be our true selves, and I shared my own story.

 Peace